aspuru-guzik-group/mission_control/docs/user_guide/tasks.rst

 #.
 Use TaskHandler classes for non-trivial tick functions.

 #.
 Test your tick functions and task handlers.

 #.
+Use intermediate wiring tasks to move data between tasks.

+#.
 Use proxying tasks to abstract complex task logic and create reusable tasks.